 Fremont is a medium-sized city located in the state of Ohio.
-With a population of 16,297 people and eight constituent neighborhoods, Fremont is the 113th largest community in Ohio.
+With a population of 15,821 people and seven constituent neighborhoods, Fremont is the 118th largest community in Ohio.
 Fremont has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-The per capita income in Fremont in 2010 was $18,197, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $72,788 for a family of four.
+The per capita income in Fremont in 2018 was $23,918, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $95,672 for a family of four.
 However, Fremont contains both very wealthy and poor people as well.

 Fremont is a very ethnically-diverse city.
 The people who call Fremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fremont residents report their race to be White, followed by Black or African-American.
 Fremont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.23% of the city’s residents.
-Important ancestries of people in Fremont include Irish, English, Polish, and French .
+People of Hispanic or Latino origin account for 15.44% of the city’s residents.
+Important ancestries of people in Fremont include German, Irish, English, Polish, and Italian.

 The most common language spoken in Fremont is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and Spanish.